misalcedo/tortuga/README.md

 == Behavior
 Behaviors are executed in the context of an actor's continuation for a specific message.

+== Network
+All numbers are in network byte order (i.e. big endian).
+See https://tools.ietf.org/html/draft-newman-network-byte-order-01

 == Grammar
 ```bnf
 <behavior> ::= <action> | <action> <behavior>